-The Slow Textiles Group is an international collective.
+The Slow Textiles Group is a Sustainable Design thinktank.

-“Clothing, apparel, fabrics and design exist in a cognisant, collective space, not some place of coincidence and plagiarism.
-For those who see only the Zeitgeist this seems radical.
-Are we still the only fashion and textile design platform saying this?”
+“Clothing, apparel, fabrics and design exist in a cognisant, collective space, based upon survivalist principles, not some place of innocent coincidence.
+For those who see only the Zeitgeist this seems radical.”

 The aim of the Slow Textiles Group is to push the boundaries of sustainable textiles design and related industries, including Agriculture, Waste, Chemical Engineering, Behavioural Science, Oceanic Sciences and Social Care, and record the resulting innovations, concepts, installations, garments and projects through publication, exhibition and a professional programme of events.

-The enterprise originates from Slow Textiles’ Founding Director, Dr Emma Neuberg’s research into sustainable design systems whilst a research candidate at the Royal College of Art (her research there focussed on Extended Life Printing Techniques for Plastics), an awardee of the National Endowment for Science, Technology & the Arts Creative Pioneer Programme and a consultant at Textiles Environment Design at the University of the Arts, London.
+The enterprise originates from Dr Neuberg’s research into sustainable design systems whilst a doctoral candidate in 1999 at the Royal College of Art (her research focus was Extended Life Techniques for Polymers), an awardee of the National Endowment for Science, Technology & the Arts Creative Pioneer Programme and a consultant at Textiles Environment Design at the University of the Arts, London.

-“By understanding textiles manufacture, design, cultural relevance, environmental footprint and semiotic meaning, more complex relationships arise and render textiles and their lifecycle systems less throwaway,” Neuberg says.
+“By understanding textiles manufacture, design, cultural relevance, environmental footprint and semiotic meaning, more complex relationships arise and render textiles and their lifecycle systems less throwaway.”

 Slow Textiles Group workshops, tutorials, books, seminars, film showings and symposia based on these themes are a constant source of business inspiration for the group, its members and associates.